yvesmartindestaillades/DREEM_Herschlag/README.md

     poisson: True       # Add Poisson confidence interval
 ```

-### Write additional experimental information files
+### Write additional samples.csv and library.csv

-To add additional experimental information to DREEM's output, you have to create `samples.csv` and `library.csv` using the terminal.
+First, you have to create `samples.csv` and `library.csv` using the terminal.

 __*TEMPLATES.CSV*__